smanni/stm32/README.md

-stm32
+SMT32
 =====

-My repository for learning STM32 microcontroller
+My repository for learning STM32F103Z microcontroller.

+Take a look at the wiki for further information.